BioGearsEngine/Engine/README.md

 Replace the JAVA_HOME value with the correct installation directory.

-#### Build Xerces
+#### Build Xerces/Xsd

 Navigate in a terminal window to the xerces-3.1.2 directory in the BioGears lib directory.
+Allow privileges on the configuration file with `$ chmod +x configure`.
 Build Xerces by running `./configure --disable-threads --disable-network --enable-transcoder-gnuiconv --disable-pretty-make CXXFLAGS=-O3 CFLAGS=-O3` and then `make`.

-Note, this step may require administrative privileges, if you are getting an error here type `$ chmod +x configure` and re-run the command, this should fix things.
+Next navigate to bin directory in xsd: `$ /lib/xsd-4.0.0-x86_64-linux-gnu/bin/` then enter `$ chmod +x xsd`
 <br/>

 #### Building BioGears from the Command Line

 Navigate in a terminal window to the BioGears src directory and run `ant cmake -Denv=unixMake `.
-There may be a couple errors that pop up here due to lack of administrator privleges.
-These are tied to running the xsd file to auto-gen the schema classes.
-To get around this type `$ chmod +x ../lib/xsd-4.0.0-x86_64-linux-gnu/bin/xsd` which should give you the requirements you need to run the xsd code to generate the schema.
 To compile the code just type `ant compile -Denv=unixMake`.

+#### Test the Build

+Once the compile step has successfully completed, from the src folder, test the build by running the basic standard patient by typing: `ant runDebug`.
+Once the scenario has executed, check the simulation output by navigating to `/bin/Scenarios/Patient/BasicStandardResults`.
+This folder should contain plots of all requested data outputs.

 ### Cross-compiling with GCC for the Raspberry Pi  RPI